Updated: Jan 12

-Over 70 million online blog articles are posted every day.
-Multiply that several hundred times, and you'd still be way off from the number of likely forum and comment posts made each day.
-So, what's all the fuss?
+Over 70 million blog entries are made every day.
+Times that by a thousand, and you'd still be way off from the number of forum and comment posts made.
+What's the fuss?

 The fuss is that content is king.
 I'm sure you've heard this before, but many game community leaders still act as though only videos and images matter.
 But text matters, too.
 In fact, text done right can actually matter more.
 For example, when combined with videos and images, what you have is a recipe for growth that can give you and your team a real advantage over the competition.
 Here's why: